nitin27may/mean-docker/api/README.md

 ## Development server

-Run `node server` to start the api server.
+Run `npm run dev-server` to start the api server in development mode (using nodemon).